Electroblob77/Wizardry-Wiki/Commands.md

 ## /cast

-**Syntax: /cast \<spell\> [player] [modifiers]**
+**Syntax: /cast \<spell\> [player] [duration] [modifiers]** _or_ **/cast \<spell\> <x> <y> <z> <direction> [duration] [modifiers]

 Casts the specified spell.
-If a player is specified, casts the spell as if it were being cast by that player, otherwise casts the spell as the player who typed the command.
-If this command is executed by a command block, the player argument is _required_ and accepts @p, @a, etc. as well as specific player names.
-If the spell is a continuous spell (i.e. one where the use item button must be held when casting with a wand), the spell will continue to be cast until the command is repeated (though the optional arguments need not be specified again).
+If a player is specified, casts the spell as if it were being cast by that player.
+If a position and direction is specified, casts the spell as if it were being fired from a dispenser at that position, facing that direction.
+If neither is specified, casts the spell as the player who typed the command.

+If this command is executed by a command block, the player or location argument is _required_ and accepts @p, @a, etc. as well as specific player names.
+The duration argument is only parsed if the spell is a continuous spell (i.e. one where the use item button must be held when casting with a wand), in which case it is required.

 Spell modifiers can also be specified for the spell using NBT format, for example `{damage:1.5, range:2}`.
 Valid modifiers are `damage`, `range`, `duration` and `blast`, though add-on mods may add their own.
 Modifiers can have decimal values like 1.4, or 0.58932.
 By default, these can be anywhere between 0 and 20 inclusive, though the upper limit can be changed via the config.
 NBT spell modifiers may be specified without needing to specify a player, so for example, the command /cast magic_missile {damage:1.5} will work, despite no player being specified.
-Be aware that excessive multipliers (especially blast) can cause considerable lag if used with certain spells.
+Be aware that excessive modifiers (especially blast) can cause considerable lag if used with certain spells.

 _Requires operator permissions (multiplayer) or cheats enabled (singleplayer/LAN)._